ChrisTalksTech/ChrisTalksTech.github.io/_posts/2020-02-18-Creating-Interactive-Image-Maps-In-MadCap-Flare.md

 title: Creating Interactive Images in MadCap Flare
 ---

-I'll be honest, I've only recently discovered HTML image maps and it just so happens that there is a handy tool in Flare for creating them.
+I'll be honest, I've only recently discovered HTML image maps and it just so happens that there's a handy tool in Flare for creating them.
-To me, image maps hark back to a long forgotten time of whacky, off-the-wall web design and you don't see many examples of them these days.
-I worry that there is a reason for this and I've yet to discover it.
+To me, image maps hark back to a long forgotten time of whacky, off-the-wall web design.
+You don't see many examples of them these days.
+I worry that there is a reason for this I've yet to discover.
 Anyway, here's how I made some nice interactive images in Flare using HTML image maps and some JQuery plugins.

 See the [demo Flare output](https://christalkstech.github.io/imageMapDemo.html).